Sahuri/create-webapp-use-python-django-onWindows/6_installing-django-bower.md

 ```python
 pip install django-bower
 ```
-5.Copy and run the following script on command prompt to build nodeenv and install bower by npm.
+5.Copy and run the following script on command prompt to build nodeenv and install bower by NPM.
 ```python
 nodeenv --prebuilt -p
 npm install -g bower
 ```
-4. Add django-bower to INSTALLED_APPS in your settings.py in \Django01\mysite folder :
+4. Add 'djangobower' to INSTALLED_APPS in your settings.py in \Django01\mysite folder :
 ```python
 INSTALLED_APPS = [
     'django.contrib.admin',